LineiconsHQ/lineicons-react-native/README.md

-# @lineiconshq/react-native-lineicons

-React Native components for LineIcons - Free and Pro icon library with 26079+ icons in multiple styles.
+Here’s an **improved, polished, and consistent** version of the **React Native Lineicons package docs** — clear for developers, SEO-friendly, and matches the style of your updated React/Vue docs:

+---

+# React Native Package for Lineicons — Essential UI Icons for React Native

+**Lineicons React Native** provides lightweight, fully customizable SVG icons as React Native components.
+Easily use **Free** or **Pro** icons in your mobile apps with support for size, color, stroke width, and styling.

+---

 ## ✨ Features

-- 🎨 **Multiple Styles**: Stroke, Solid, Duotone, Bulk, and Outlined icons
+* 🎨 **Multiple Styles** — Stroke, Solid, Duotone, Bulk, and Outlined icons
-- 📱 **React Native Ready**: Optimized for mobile performance
+* 📱 **React Native Ready** — Optimized for mobile performance
-- 🎯 **TypeScript Support**: Full type definitions included
+* 🧩 **Customizable** — Control size, color, stroke width, and styles
-- 🚀 **Tree Shaking**: Only bundle the icons you use
+* 🚀 **Tree Shaking** — Only bundle the icons you use
-- 🎨 **Customizable**: Full control over size, color, and stroke width
+* 🧑‍💻 **TypeScript Support** — Full type definitions included
-- 📦 **Lightweight**: Minimal bundle size impact
+* 📦 **Lightweight** — Minimal bundle size impact

+---

 ## 📦 Installation